ionoid/docs.ionoid.io/docs/deploy-iot-apps.md

 - Download the delta file and patch the current packaged version.

-::: details Why should I provide the delta base URL and not the full delta URL Even if it does not seem to be logical in the previous simple case to provide the delta base URL `https://example.com/software/my-app/` instead of the full URL, this convention will prove useful when deploying multiple delta updates
+::: details Question: why should I provide the delta base URL and not the full delta URL ?
+Even if it does not seem to be logical in the previous simple case to provide the delta base URL `https://example.com/software/my-app/` instead of the full URL, this convention will prove useful when deploying multiple delta updates